pmem/pmdk/README.md

 - [libpmemset](https://pmem.io/pmdk/libpmemset/):  (**still in progress**) aims to provide the core functionality any persistent application should have.
 (EXPERIMENTAL)

 - [librpmem](https://pmem.io/pmdk/librpmem/)<sup>1</sup>:  provides low-level support for remote access to persistent memory utilizing RDMA-capable RNICs.
-(EXPERIMENTAL)
+(DEPRECATED)

+**Librpmem** library is deprecated.
+If you are interested in a remote persistent memory support please look at new library [rpma](https://github.com/pmem/rpma).

 If you're looking for *libvmem* and *libvmmalloc*, they have been moved to a [separate repository](https://github.com/pmem/vmem).